Disease

 Chronic overwatering from responding to every droop

 This is the mechanism specific to peace lily.
 Because the plant signals thirst so dramatically (dramatic wilting), conscientious owners water it frequently.
 But if the plant droops more often than once every five to seven days, the root zone never has a chance to partially dry.
-This sustained moisture creates the oxygen-depleted conditions that allow root rot pathogens to establish.
+This sustained moisture creates the oxygen-depleted conditions that let root rot pathogens — commonly Pythium or Phytophthora species, which most potting mixes carry in small, ordinarily harmless numbers — multiply unchecked and overwhelm the root system.
 The cruel irony: the owner is watering in response to the plant's own signals, yet still causing root rot.

 Poor drainage